Amish men's beards and Amish women's hair is a symbol of their faith

 An FBI affidavit in the case says that Mullet in some cases forced members “to sleep for days at a time in a chicken coop” and beat those who appeared to disobey him.

-Mullet had been "counseling" married women in the sect, "taking them into his home so that he may cleanse them of the devil with acts of sexual intimacy," a sworn statement from an FBI agent said.
+Mullet had been “counseling” married women in the sect, “taking them into his home so that he may cleanse them of the devil with acts of sexual intimacy,” the sworn statement from an FBI agent says.

-Seven men were arrested in November as part of a raid on Mullet's 800-acre compound, authorities said.
+Seven men were arrested last month as part of a raid on Mullet’s 800-acre compound, authorities said.